One Swiss Knife in the exact shape of your life.

 We want you to have software you can put on a USB drive, lock in a safe for ten years, and know it will still run when you plug it back in.
 No "server not found."
 No "subscription lapsed."
 Just the tool, exactly as you left it.

-We are a limited company that means it.
-Just two guys in a home in Amsterdam.
+We are limited in the only sense that matters: limited, on purpose, to the two of us.
+The ".Ltd" is a web domain worn with a wink — a nod to the giants, not a company we ever registered.
+Just two people and a Dutch handshake, one in Amsterdam, one in Rijswijk.
 No stakeholders, no board, no growth targets.
 We don't have to ship features you don't need.
 We just build what we would use ourselves.

 My cousin Henry thinks we're being naïve.